kubernetes/website/content/en/docs/tasks/administer-cluster/manage-resources/cpu-default-namespace.md

 A Kubernetes cluster can be divided into namespaces.
 If a Container is created in a namespace that has a default CPU limit, and the Container does not specify its own CPU limit, then the Container is assigned the default CPU limit.
 Kubernetes assigns a default CPU request under certain conditions that are explained later in this topic.
+Kubernetes will also not allow a pod creation if the pod requests more than the default CPU limit configured in the LimitRange that is applied to the namespace where the pod creation request is made.